Houston Astros

 Seattle Mariners Insights

-- Luke Raley – Over/Under 0.5 Hits (-125/-105)Luke Raley has primarily hit in the top-half of the lineup this season (67% of the time), but he is projected to hit 6th on the lineup card in this game.Explain: The lower in the order a player bats, the fewer plate appearances he will get and the fewer opportunities he will get to hit the Over for every market.
-A player who hits lower in the order than he normally does may provide extra value opportunity since the market may be based on him hitting higher.
+- Jorge Polanco – Over/Under 0.5 Hits (-155/+120)Jorge Polanco is projected to hit 2nd in the batting order today, which would be an upgrade from his 60% rate of hitting in the bottom-half of the batting order this season.Explain: The higher in the order a player bats, the more plate appearances he will get and the more opportunities he will get to hit the Over for every market.
+A player who hits higher in the order than he normally does may provide extra value opportunity since the market may be based on him hitting lower.

 Betting Trends